joannjacob/Audio-Genre-Classification/README.md

 This project is done as part of DS 5500 - Capstone Project Group 8: Anurathi Bala, Joann Rachel Jacob & Mitchell Leahy

+Audio genre classification is essential for various music ap- plications, including recommendation systems and content organization.
+This project investigates the efficacy of differ- ent deep learning architectures, namely Convolutional Neural Networks (CNNs), Long Short-Term Memory (LSTM) net- works, and Vision Transformers (VIT), for audio genre clas- sification.
+The study utilizes the GTZAN and FMA Small datasets, offering a diverse collection of audio tracks span- ning multiple genres.
+To perform genre classification, acoustic features such as MFCC and Mel Spectrograms are extracted from the audio files in the GTZAN and FMA Small datasets.
+These features serve as the foundation for training and evaluating novel ar- chitectures, including Vision Transformer, RNN-LSTM, and CNN-based models.
+Extensive experimentation is conducted, and performance evaluation metrics, including accuracy, pre- cision, recall, and F1 score, are employed.
+The CNN and VIT models leverage spatial information present in the spectro- grams, while the LSTM model effectively captures temporal dependencies in the MFCC sequences.
+Experimental results demonstrate that the LSTM model performs well, achieving – accuracy using MFCCs, while the CNN model achieves – ac- curacy using Mel Spectrograms.
+However, the Vision Trans- former model exhibits lower accuracy and requires further improvement.
+Through a comparative analysis of these architectures, con- sidering their strengths and weaknesses, this project con- tributes to the understanding of deep learning-based audio genre classification and provides insights for future advance- ments in this field.

 ## Table of contents
 * [Datasets](#dataset)